Canada's oil sands tiptoe to record output, but keep a lid on spending - NewsBreak

 “These projects have way lower capital, they have very high returns and we can bring them into service in very short order,” Pourbaix said in an interview.
 “They’re actually much more compelling economically than looking at the large-scale, phased expansions that cost several billion dollars and take five to six years to construct.”

-Imperial Oil Ltd (IMO.TO), majority-owned by Exxon Mobil Corp (XOM.N), has a number of projects planned for its Kearl oil sands plant that will increase production to 280,000 bpd by 2025 from 265,000 bpd this year, CEO Brad Corson said.
+Imperial Oil Ltd, majority-owned by Exxon Mobil Corp, has a number of projects planned for its Kearl oil sands plant that will increase production to 280,000 bpd by 2025 from 265,000 bpd this year, CEO Brad Corson said.

 CNRL President Tim McKay said the company is focusing on efforts like introducing solvents to boost production at thermal oil sands operations and reduce emissions from natural gas.